diegosz/linux_pop_os_mean_setup/6_optional_setup.md

 echo "auth    required                        pam_u2f.so nouserok authfile=/etc/u2f_keys cue" | sudo tee -a /etc/pam.d/common-auth
 ```

-Before you close the terminal, open a new one and check whether you can do sudo
+Before you close the terminal, open a new one and check whether you can do `sudo echo test`.
-echo test.

 ## Yubikey: two-factor authentication for luks partitions

 Let’s set up the Yubikeys as second-factor to unlock the luks partitions.
-If you
-have brand new keys, then create a new key on them:
+If you have brand new keys, then create a new key on them:

 ```sh
 ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -oserial-api-visible #BE CAREFUL TO NOT OVERWRITE IF YOU HAVE ALREADY DONE THIS